optimizely/agent/README.md

 ```

 ## Code Generation
-To determine which generators are available you can execute `openapi-generator` without any arguments or refer to the generate source [docs](https://github.com/OpenAPITools/openapi-generator/blob/master/docs/generators/README.md):
+To determine which generators are available you can execute `openapi-generator` without any arguments or refer to the generator source [docs](https://github.com/OpenAPITools/openapi-generator/blob/master/docs/generators/README.md):

 Types of generators are either CLIENT, SERVER, DOCUMENTATION, SCHEMA and CONFIG.